 - About 45 days after you complete Part 1, you will receive an email asking you to complete Part 2.
 The deadline to complete Part 2 is October 18, 2016.

 - Occasional reminders will be sent; however, it is the student’s responsibility to fulfill this requirement in a timely manner.

 Please note that the course includes three surveys that measure students’ alcohol-related attitudes and behaviors.
 All survey responses are strictly confidential; the school will only receive information about the student body as whole and will never see individual students’ answers.

-To take AlcoholEdu, you will need a computer with Internet access and audio capabilities.
+- You will need to use a computer with internet access and audio capabilities.
 Check your local library for free computer and Internet access.
 Also, businesses in your town may offer free Wi-Fi such as: Barnes & Noble, Panera Bread, Starbucks, and McDonalds.